 Amy bit her lip.
 She did not believe for a moment that returning to London would be good at all for her.
 She was angry with her family for trying to force her to do so, and she was terrified of returning to a life where people gawked at her and mocked her.
 But her father’s eyes were warm and pleading, and she knew how important a debut ball was.

-y and she knew that their request was not made out of malice; they did not wish for her to be made a fool of either.
+She loved her family and she knew that their request was not made out of malice; they did not wish for her to be made a fool of either.
 She also knew that doing as they asked was the right thing to do—no matter how afraid she was.
 Amy had to find comfort in being amongst her family; the people who truly loved and protected her.

 She looked into her father’s nervous face and gave him a small smile.
 “Very well,” she said, squeezing his hands.
 “I shall return to London with you all.”